christofferjadermark/christofferjadermark/README.md

 ## Front End Developer Student

 I'm currently studying Front End Development after years of working in sales.
 I still have a lot to learn but I'm always interested in learning more.
-I have a lot of experience in HTML, CSS, JavaScript and VueJS.
+I have a lot of experience in HTML, CSS, JavaScript, Vue, and now React.
+For Backend we've started learning about SQLite, MongoDB and Express.

 - 🌍  I'm based in Gothenburg
 - ✉️  You can contact me at [christoffer.jadermark@gmail.com](mailto:christoffer.jadermark@gmail.com)